Drill (2) 1″ holes in the centre of the two sides of the box. These will end up holding up the box in its final location

 If some of the bulbs hang down further than desired when pulled to the junction box, pull to the desired height, then overlap the wires and wrap electrical tape around the top to hold it in place.

 In my scenario, the black wire was the power, that fed to the switch, and the red wire came from the switch.
-So in order for the light switch to operate, all the black wires from the light bulbs had to be attached to the red wire, not the black.
+So for the light switch to operate, all the black wires from the light bulbs had to be attached to the red wire, not the black.

 I capped the black wires from the ceiling and attached the white bundle, to the white in the ceiling, and as mentioned before, the black bundle to red using wire nuts.
-Once the nuts were on securely, wrap electrical tape around them to ensure there are no exposed threads.
+Once the nuts are on securely, wrap electrical tape around them to ensure there are no exposed threads.

 If your wine bottle chandelier fixture is not powered from the ceiling, you should just be able to attach black to black and white to white.